abeggchr/environmental-impact-estimator/talks/2023-05-03-devops-days-zurich-ignite.md

 Second: Cutting the cores and the memory used by the VM in half decreases emissions by 15%

-Third: Increasing the power usage efficiency in the data center by moving to a hyperscaler and profiting from its better emission factor - 8%
+Third: Increasing the power usage efficiency in the data center by moving to a hyperscaler and profiting from its lower emission factor, 8%

-Forth: Studies say that 30% of the resources are zombie resources.
-Let's remove them and gain 7%.
+Four: Studies say that 30% of the resources unused over months, they are comatose.
+Let's decomission these zombie resources and gain 7%.

 Five: Switching servers off when the application is not used outside of business hours - 8%
-Seven: Using a cloud-hosted continuous integration solution instead of our own - 7%
+Six: Using a cloud-hosted continuous integration solution instead of our own - 7%

-Eight: Using to a green electricity product - 7%
+Seven: Using to a green electricity product - 7%
-Nine: Increaseing home office from 1 to 3 days - 7%
+Eigth: Increasing home office from 1 to 3 days - 7%

-Ten: Relaxing hot-standby requirements and use an infrastructure as code approach to quickly recover - 1%
+Nine: Eating vegeratian lunches - 6%
-Eleven: Reducing the internet traffic by a quarter reduces the emissions by another 5%
+Ten: Extending the lifespan of dev boxes and servers by one year - 5%

 You see, we have a lot of possibilities.
-And with all of them combined we were able to reduce the simulated projects emissions by 3 quarters.
+And with all of them combined we were able to reduce the simulated projects emissions - in the area we can directly influence - by 3 quarters.

 Now, you probably can not apply all the measures in your projects.
 But even if everybody in this room applies one of the measures we can already save tons of emissions.